chipzx92/DataEngineeringI320/docs/syllabus.md

 1. A working data pipeline, using the technologies taught in this class, including vizualization dashboards, together with a written commentary (README.md) describing the pipeline and the challenges overcome will be submitted (3-4 pages including illustrations).
 Worth 40% of course grade.
 2. A group presentation built using Markdown and presented in class on Tuesday Nov 28 (presentation 5-8 minutes, around 6 slides).
 Worth 5% of course grade.
-3. An individual interview with course professor to explain the project and answers questions about the techniques and results.
+3. An individual interview with course professor to test your understanding of core data engineering concepts and answer questions about the techniques and results in your project.
 Worth 15% of course grade.

 Working in groups for this course does not mean dividing up the work; We require each group member to understand everything about their project.
 If there is a part of your project that you don't